 Using a network adapter in VEPA mode achieves further isolation.
 VEPA mode forces traffic from the Linux guests to be handled by the external switch.
-For example, Figure 46 on page 231 shows instances A and B with ISOLATION_FORWARD specified for the policy.
+For example, Figure 52 shows instances A and B with ISOLATION_FORWARD specified for the policy.
 All traffic between A and B goes through the external switch.
 The rule set of the switch now determines which connections are possible.
 The graphic assumes that A can communicate with B, but not with C.

-Figure 46.
+Figure 52.
 Traffic from Linux instance A and B is forced through an external switch